segment-boneyard/nightmare/Readme.md

         .getTitle();
 ```

-These touples are automatically detached from the prototype by the Nightmare constructor, so if they are mutated later it doesn't affect existing instances.
+These tuples are automatically detached from the prototype by the Nightmare constructor, so if they are mutated later it doesn't affect existing instances.

 #### Nightmare.action(name, action|namespace)